 There is one standing assignment with which you should be familiar.

 Speech of the Week: Every Friday, you will be given a digital copy of a previously given speech.
+You are expected to read and listen to the speech.
 Some will be historical in nature, and some will be fairly recent.
 The goal is to have you not only become more familiar with some of the most famous speeches, but also to help you become more familiar with how to build a good speech that listeners will respect.
 One week later, you will return that speech to me with evidence of your close reading recorded and a written reflection through Google Classroom.

 Google Classroom: As with every other year, we’ll be making extensive use of Google Classroom, a learning management system.
 There are some amazing features, and I’ll likely be grading much of your work right there in the online environment.
 If you have a project deadline looming, and you do not have internet access at home to get into your classroom, you should make arrangements to meet with me during your seminar time, before school, or after school so you can finish by the deadline!
 If your parents or guardians would like to sign up for Google Classroom access so they can see what you’re doing in class, that’s an option!
 Just have them send me an email.